Fred Hampton: Raid

 The injured Panthers said they heard two shots.
 According to Hampton's supporters, the shots were fired point-blank at Hampton's head.
 According to Johnson, an officer then said: "He's good and dead now."

 Hampton's body was dragged into the bedroom doorway and left in a pool of blood.
-The officers directed their gunfire at the remaining Panthers who had been sleeping in the north bedroom (Satchel, Anderson, Brewer, and Harris).
+The officers directed their gunfire at the remaining Panthers who had been sleeping in the north bedroom.
+This included Ronald "Doc" Satchel (18), Blair Anderson (18), Verlina Brewer (17), and Brenda Harris (19).
 Brewer, Satchel, Anderson, and Harris were seriously wounded, then beaten and dragged into the street.
 They were arrested on charges of aggravated assault and attempted murder of the officers.
 They were each held on $100,000 bail.

-In the early 1990s, Jose "Cha Cha" Jimenez, a former president and co-founder of the Young Lords who had developed close ties to Hampton and the Chicago Black Panther Party during the late 1960s, interviewed Johnson about the raid.
+In the early 1990s, Jose "Cha Cha" Jimenez, founder of the Young Lords, a Puerto Rican separatist street gang, who had developed close ties to Hampton and the Chicago Black Panther Party during the late 1960s, interviewed Johnson about the raid.
 She said: